 CBO were engaged by Ogier, not only as best-in-class local suppliers of project and programme management expertise but also thanks to the successful delivery of other similar M&A programmes in recent years.

-CBO assisted Ogier in identify the key programme risks, and means of mitigating them, prior to the signing of the deal documentation.
-Once this initial exercise was considered complete, and mitigations had been captured in the deal documentation, CBO set about establishing a full programme delivery framework within a matter of weeks.
+CBO assisted Ogier in identifying the key programme risks and means of mitigating them, prior to the signing of the deal documentation.
+Once this initial exercise was considered complete and mitigations had been captured in the deal documentation, CBO set about establishing a full Programme Delivery Framework within a matter of weeks.

 CBO drew upon their experience and well-established toolset to drive the programme through its initial phases ahead of schedule, working in close conjunction with the project managers to ensure quality remained high at this critical point within the programme lifecycle.

-The programme was delivered successfully and also 5 months early against the original timeline of 18 months for separation.
+The programme was delivered successfully and also five months early against the original timeline of 18 months for separation.